cssnr/vitepress-swiper/README.md

 Easy to [install](#Install) and [use](#Usage) with lots of custom [options](#Options).

 Provide a [list](#Usage) of slide URL's or [dynamically generate](#dynamic-url-generation) them.
-Fully customizable with lots of [options](#Options).

 Minimal footprint with only 3 lines of setup code and 1 Markdown tag per gallery.

 > [!TIP]
-> View examples and up-to-date docs on the website:
+> See Live Demo's, Examples, and Up-to-Date Docs on the website:
 > https://vitepress-swiper.cssnr.com/

 ## Install